IRPO: Boosting Image Restoration via Post-training GRPO: Methodology

 \subsection{Pillar 1: Data-Oriented Supervision}

-\paragraph{Exploration on Data Curation.} We first investigate how data selection impacts post-training.
-Our exploration reveals that naive fine-tuning on the full training dataset, or even on randomly sampled subsets, yields only marginal gains (as shown in Figure~\ref{fig:data_exploration_graph}).
-This lead us to a critical insight: post-training is maximally effective only when it focuses on the hard-tail of the data distribution—the samples that the pre-trained model failed to learn.
+\paragraph{Exploration on Data Curation.} We first investigate how data selection affects post-training.
+Fine-tuning on the full training dataset, or on randomly sampled subsets, yields only limited gains (Fig.~\ref{fig:data_exploration_graph}).
+The results indicate that post-training is most useful when it focuses on the hard tail of the data distribution: samples where the pre-trained model performs poorly.

-Based on this exploration, we utilize a specific subset $\mathcal{D}_{\text{hard}} \subset \mathcal{D}$, which contains the worst-performing 30\% of the training data.
-Our Data-Oriented pillar concentrates all supervisory signals exclusively on this set. \paragraph{Differentiable Supervision on $\mathcal{D}_{\text{hard}}$.} For this hard-data subset, we optimize the restoration backbone $\mathcal{F}$ using two differentiable, data-driven losses.
+Based on this observation, we form a subset $\mathcal{D}_{\text{hard}} \subset \mathcal{D}$ from the worst-performing 30\% of the training data.
+The Data-Oriented pillar applies the post-training supervision to this subset. \paragraph{Differentiable Supervision on $\mathcal{D}_{\text{hard}}$.} For this hard-data subset, we optimize the restoration backbone $\mathcal{F}$ using two differentiable, data-driven losses.
 First, we identify the best-scoring sample ${y}_{g^\star}$ (where $g^\star=\arg\max_{i} r_i$ via our reward model) from a group of $G$ stochastic rollouts (see Sec.~\ref{sec:pillar2}).
 We then impose a standard $\ell_1$ loss: where $\hat y$ is the ground-truth clean image.
-This provides a strong gradient signal to the backbone.
+This provides a stable gradient signal to the backbone.